gileck/book-reader-app/docs/reader-features.md

 ### October 17, 2025
 - ✅ **Bullet List Rendering**: Implemented automatic detection and rendering of bullet lists

+### October 26, 2025
+- ✅ **TTS Usage Dashboard**: Added 30/60/90-day range selector.
+API returns only in-range data.
+Free Tier Usage is based on current calendar month and exposed as `freeTierMonthUsage` in the summary response.
+Recent records list returns only the last 24 hours for a compact UI.
   - Detects `•` and `*` characters as bullet markers
   - Inserts `<br/>` elements before each bullet for proper line breaks
   - Works in both full reading mode and focus mode